paranxia919/Deforestration-and-Flooding-in-GA/README.md

 ## Potential Objectives

 •	Analyze historical deforestation patterns

 •	Evaluate flooding frequency and severity trends

 •	Identify correlations between various environmental factors

 •	Develop policy recommendations

 •	Predict future flood frequency using machine learning

 ## Key Research Questions

-•	How have forest coverage patterns changed in Greater Atlanta since 1992?
+•	How have forest coverage patterns changed in Greater Atlanta?

 •	What is the relationship between deforestation and flooding frequency?

 •	How do land use changes impact water quality in the region?

 •	Which areas are most vulnerable to flooding?

 •	What roles do industrial forests versus old-growth forests play?

 •	How effective have existing environmental policies been?

 ## Deliverables

 •	Interactive maps showing changes over time

 •	Statistical analysis report

 •	Policy recommendation document

 ## Author
 Name: Jinghan (Summer) Sun

 Contact: jinghan.sun@emory.edu